Elements of a Funeral or Memorial Service

-A visitation is an event that takes place prior to the funeral.
+A visitation is an event that takes place before the funeral.
 It is an opportunity for the family, friends, and others who knew the deceased to gather together.
-It also gives those attending the chance to express their condolences to the family.
+It also gives mourners the chance to express their condolences to the family.
 The visitation often takes place the day before the funeral or just before the funeral.

 Like music, funeral readings offer us the chance to express our feelings about the loss of our loved one.
-Most funerals and memorial services have two or three readings but there are no set rules.
+Most funerals and memorial services have two or three readings, but there are no set rules.
 There are few limits to the type of readings.
 It is not uncommon to see poetry and song lyrics along with biblical passages.
-The point is, you are honoring someone you have lost and you are expressing how you feel about the loss.
+The point is, you are honoring someone you have lost, and you are expressing how you feel about the loss.
 Any passage that is tasteful and appropriate can be used regardless of the genre.

 Many people choose to hold a reception following the funeral.
 Your options are limited only by your budget and your imagination.
-The purpose of the reception is to give people a chance to gather together in a casual atmosphere to share memories of the deceased, catch up with friends and family members, and support each other in their grief.
+The reception’s purpose is to give people a chance to gather together in a casual atmosphere to share memories of the deceased, catch up with friends and family members, and support each other in their grief.
 The reception does not have to be elaborate.
 For some, catering works well.
 For others, reaching out to friends and family to request food items is more practical.
 In any case, you are not expected to provide a full meal unless you want to.
 The reception will often be held at a family home, in a room at the funeral home, or on church grounds.

 The above are the most common elements of a funeral or memorial service.
 You should not feel limited by them.
 Some more modern services, for example, include an activity such as a balloon release or some other commemorative event.
 Certain religions prescribe activities such a the Catholic funeral Mass.
-In any case, if you keep in mind the purpose of the event you are certain to design a funeral or memorial service that honors the deceased and gives those he or she left behind a chance to begin the grieving process.
+In any case, if you keep in mind the purpose of the event, you are certain to design a funeral or memorial service that honors the deceased and gives those he or she left behind a chance to begin the grieving process.